actions/toolkit/docs/problem-matchers.md

 Problem Matchers are a way to scan the output of actions for a specified regex pattern and surface that information prominently in the UI.
 Both [GitHub Annotations](https://developer.github.com/v3/checks/runs/#annotations-object-1) and log file decorations are created when a match is detected.

+## Limitations

+Currently, GitHub Actions limit the annotation count in a workflow run.

+- 10 warning annotations and 10 error annotations per step
+- 50 annotations per job (sum of annotations from all the steps)
+- 50 annotations per run (separate from the job annotations, these annotations aren’t created by users

+If your workflow may exceed these annotation counts, consider filtering of the log messages which the Problem Matcher is exposed to (e.g. by PR touched files, lines, or other).

 ## Single Line Matchers

 Let's consider the ESLint compact output: